 If you received a rejection letter, consider taking a few days just to breathe and take it in.
 Getting rejected from your dream school can be a very challenging experience, and it's normal to feel bad about yourself.
 However, not getting into your dream school doesn't make you a failure in any way!
 You may just want to take some time to process and then rethink your plan.

-Start by thinking about the reasons Admissions may have rejected your application.
+Start by thinking about the reasons the admissions office may have rejected your application.
 It might be something very obvious, such as grades or below-minimum SAT/ACT scores.
 If those reasons are behind the rejection, considering altering your plan with the goal of eventually trying to transfer into your dream school.
-When you transfer colleges, they often just look at your grades from the college-level courses you've taken.
-So if you want to transfer, talk to Admissions at your dream school about what college courses will transfer.
+When you transfer to colleges, they often just look at your grades from the college-level courses you've taken.
+So if you want to transfer, talk to the admissions office at your dream school about what college courses will transfer.
 Then, you might take a year at another college and work hard to raise that GPA.

 Embrace Your Plan B School

-When you were applying to your plan B school, you may not have fully considered what it has to offer.
+When applying to your plan B school, you may not have fully considered what it has to offer.
 If you can, revisit the school and think about why you were considering enrolling in that college in the first place.
 For example, it may offer scholarships for which you're well-qualified, or other opportunities such as research fellowships with faculty or internships that may appeal to your interests.
 Spend some time reading the college newspaper and get to know the campus organizations.
-Perhaps even pick up the phone and call Admissions to make an appointment to visit the department of your major.
+Perhaps even pick up the phone and call the admissions office to make an appointment to visit your major's department.
 All of this will help you stop thinking of it as plan B and, in the process, maybe even make it your new dream school.

 Take a Break from the College Hunt

-If you can't get past the rejection letter from your dream school--and the prospect of attending your second-choice college is unappealing--it may be a good idea to take a gap year from college to regroup.
+If you can't get past the rejection letter from your dream school - and the prospect of attending your second-choice college is unappealing - it may be a good idea to take a gap year from college to regroup.
 That will give you some time to just live life and find new dreams.
-Even students who are accepted into their dream school sometimes elect to take a gap year.
+Even students who are accepted into their dream schools sometimes elect to take a gap year.
 It's completely normal.